Perusawa/game-performance-analytics-dashboard/README.md

 ## 🌐 Deployment
 Currently runs locally (Unity + Python integration).
 Project developed in 2024 as part of academic work.
 Uploaded to GitHub in 2026 for portfolio purposes.

+## 🎮 Unity Game Component
+The Unity game was developed as part of this project to generate gameplay data.
+Due to file size limitations, the full Unity project is not included.
+However, gameplay screenshots and demo video demonstrate its functionality.

+## 🔗 Project Architecture
+Unity Game → Data Collection → Python Processing → Data Visualization

 ## 👩‍💻 Author
 Prerana Sawant